 - Top Keywords: The most common keywords used on your website.
 This is useful for ensuring that your site is truly focused on the right keywords so it's clear to Google what you offer and where you're located.

 - URL: A Uniform Resource Locator (URL), colloquially termed a web address, is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
 A URL is a specific type of Uniform Resource Identifier (URI), although many people use the two terms interchangeably.

 - Web Crawler: A crawler is a program that visits websites and reads their pages and other information in order to create entries for a search engine index.
 The major search engines on the web all have such a program, which is also known as a "spider" or a "bot."

 - WL/White-labeling: ‘White-label’ refers to a product or service that is purchased by a reseller who rebrands the product or service to give the impression that the new owner created it.
 The producers can increase sales by allowing another company to sell a white-labeled version of their product or service.

 - Ranking Run/Ad hoc report: A one-off ranking report which you can save to your account that will not automatically update each week or month.

 - Ranking Report/Local Search Ranking Report/ Local Search Rank Checker/Rank Checker/LSRC: Monitor your organic, mobile, and local search rankings, and react quickly to any changes.
-Track organic, mobile, and maps rankings on Google, Google Maps, Yahoo, Yahoo local, Bing, and Bing Local.
+Track organic, mobile, and maps rankings on Google, Google Maps, Bing, and Bing Local.
 See local search results from any location and benchmark your progress against your main competitors.

 - Scheduled Report: A report which you can save to your account and set to automatically update every week or month.